ShadmanSobhan/Two-Stage-Op-Amp-Designing/README.md

 ## Design
 The design of our proposed OTA is shown in the following figure.

-The OTA uses current mirror techniques, differential pairs with PMOS as the active load, Miller Compensation, a 600 \textmu A current source, a supply voltage of $1V \pm 10\%$, and a common-source output stage.
+The OTA uses current mirror techniques, differential pairs with PMOS as the active load, Miller Compensation, a 600 µA current source, a supply voltage of $1V \pm 10\%$, and a common-source output stage.

+The current source I1 flows through the diode-connected transistor N1, creating a reference voltage.
+This voltage is mirrored to N2, which provides a stable tail current for the differential pair (N4, N5).

+N4 and N5 form an NMOS differential pair that converts the differential input voltage (Input$^{+}$ - Input$^{-}$) into differential currents.
+P1 and P2 form a PMOS current mirror active load, converting the differential currents into a single-ended output current.
+This stage provides high gain and converts voltage to current (transconductance, $g_{m}$).

+P3 (PMOS) acts as a common-source amplifier driven by the first stage.
+N3 (NMOS) serves as the current source load for P3.
+This stage provides additional voltage gain and drives the output load.

+R1 ($50~\Omega$) and C1 (585fF) form the compensation network connected between the output and the intermediate node.
+This creates a dominant pole to ensure stability by moving the dominant pole to lower frequencies, introducing a zero (nulling resistor R1) to cancel the RHP zero.
+C2 (10pF) represents the load capacitance that the OTA must drive.

 ## Transistor Dimensions